kreativan/wirekit-updates/README.md

 * Removed SeoMaestro
 * Handle meta in seting() and head() functions...
 ```
 *WireKit still supports SeoMaestro, but not default option any more.
-If you want to use new wirekit meta, you need to delete `_meta.php` file in templates root, and optionaly set meta defaults in _init.php `setting()`*.
+If you want to use new wirekit meta, you need to delete `_meta.php` file in templates root, and optionaly set meta defaults in _init.php `setting()`.
+For more info look at the /templates/vendor/inc/meta.php file*.
 ```
 // _init.php